-- Stomach pain

-- Dark urine

-- Fever

-- Joint pain

 - Loss of appetite

 - Nausea and vomiting

 - Weakness and extreme tiredness

 - Yellowing of your skin and the whites of your eyes (jaundice)

 Getting vaccinated is the best way to protect against hepatitis B. Most kids today are fully up to date on hepatitis B vaccinations, but many adults have never been vaccinated against the virus.
-Hepatitis B vaccination is recommended for adults under 60.
-Talk to your doctor or pharmacist about whether you're up to date.
+To see if you're in a group who should be vaccinated against hepatitis B, look at the CDC's recommended immunization schedule and talk to your healthcare provider.